soignezmoich/vac-engine/README.md

 ### Types

+Available types to use for variables and expressions are the following:

 - `boolean` - `true` or `false` (`0` and `nil` are not `false` and truthy values are not `true`)
 - `integer` - an integer